firogh/notes/cs/page_reclaim.md

 	How to distinguish kernel page from user space page?
 How to modify the process's pte to let it know the page has been reclaimed.
 	Reverse mapping.

+# Anonymous reverse mappinng
+Where do reverse mappings come from?
+	syscall: mmap(ANONYMOUS | PRIVATE)
+	Proceass address space: Heap, stack.
+mm: change anon_vma linking to fix multi-process server scalability issue 5beb49305251e5669852ed541e8e2f2f7696c53e
+When we fork a child process, it will associate multiple anon_vmas with a VMA.